 This is the final stage of your project.
-At this point I will clean up the code, ensure site-wide optimizations, and perform implement SEO(search engine optimization) practices.
+At this point I will clean up the code and ensure site-wide optimizations.
+If SEO is part of your project, this is the stage that I would implement SEO(search engine optimization) practices.
 We will have a final review prior to launching your website.

 Completion!
 Your site goes “live”.